-Colin Fowler (music director) began his musical study at the age of five in Kansas City and went on to study at the prestigious Interlochen Arts Academy.
-He continued his education at The Juilliard School, where he received his BM in 2003 and his MM in 2005.
-While at Juilliard, he studied piano with Abbey Simon, organ with Gerre Hancock and Paul Jacobs, harpsichord with Lionel Party. and conducting with James dePriest and Judith Clurman.
-A versatile musician and conductor.
-Mr. Fowler works in many areas of the music scene in New York City.
+Colin Fowler (MMDG Music Director) began his musical study at the age of five in Kansas City and went on to study at the prestigious Interlochen Arts Academy.
+He continued his education at The Juilliard School, where he received his bachelor of music in 2003 and his master of music in 2005.
+While at Juilliard, he studied piano with Abbey Simon, organ with Gerre Hancock and Paul Jacobs, harpsichord with Lionel Party, and conducting with James dePriest and Judith Clurman.
+A versatile musician and conductor, Fowler works in many areas of the music scene in New York City.
 He is a veteran of numerous Broadway shows, most recently performing in the Tony Award-winning musical Jersey Boys.
-A seasoned church musician, Mr. Fowler is currently the organist at Marble Collegiate Church on Fifth Avenue and also leads services and concerts at Park Avenue Synagogue, where he has served as music director since 2012.
-As a classical soloist and collaborative artist, he has performed and recorded with many world-renowned musicians and ensembles, including Deborah Voigt and the Los Angeles Philharmonic.
-He began to collaborate with MMDG in 2005 and has since then performed over 40 pieces with the company on almost every keyboard instrument possible, including the harmonium and toy piano, and has conducted performances of Mozart Dances, Acis and Galatea, and The Hard Nut.
-Hailed by the New York Times as "invaluable" and "central to Morris' music." he was appointed music director in 2013.
+A seasoned church musician, Fowler is currently the organist at Marble Collegiate Church on Fifth Avenue and leads services and concerts at Park Avenue Synagogue, where he has served as music director since 2012.
+As a classical soloist and collaborative artist, he has performed and recorded with many world renowned musicians and ensembles, including Deborah Voigt and the Los Angeles Philharmonic.
+He began to collaborate with the Mark Morris Dance Group in 2005 and has since then performed more than 40 pieces with the company on almost every keyboard instrument possible, including the harmonium and toy piano, and has conducted performances of Mozart Dances, Acis and Galatea, and The Hard Nut.
+Hailed by The New York Times as "invaluable" and "central to Morris's music," he was appointed music director in 2013.